G.I. Joe: Retaliation: Critical response

-In a negative review, Betsey Sharkey of the Los Angeles Times panned the "overwhelmingly complicated, globe-hopping, enemies within, enemies without story line" and 3D but noted that "the humor, when it works, offers 'Retaliation' some redemption."
+In a negative review, Betsey Sharkey of the Los Angeles Times panned the "overwhelmingly complicated, globe-hopping, enemies within, enemies without story line" and 3D, but noted that "the humor, when it works, offers 'Retaliation' some redemption."
 She ended with: "It's convoluted.
-Frankly no one should have to think that hard to keep up with the Joes."
+Frankly, no one should have to think that hard to keep up with the Joes."
 Another negative review came from Variety magazine's Justin Chang, who ridiculed the movie's large-scale destruction of foreign cities, writing: "Audiences who thrilled to the sight of Paris under biochemical attack in Cobra will be pleased to watch London endure an even more horrific fate here, although the sequence is tossed off in quick, almost ho-hum fashion, with no time to dwell on anything so exquisitely crass as the spectacle of the Eiffel Tower collapsing."
 He summarized the movie as "a more straight-faced brand of idiocy than its cheerfully dumb 2009 predecessor."

 Writing for Empire magazine, Olly Richards gave the movie 2 stars out of 5 and compared it unfavorably with its predecessor, writing: "The first film you could at least laugh at.
 This takes all its silly ingredients and smushes them down flat.
 'Retaliation' over-promises and under-delivers."
 Richard Roeper of Chicago Sun-Times gave the movie 1.5 stars out of a possible four, branding it a "ridiculous and overblown debacle" that contained "nothing but well-packaged garbage" and further adding: "To say 'G.I.
-Joe: Retaliation' is a video game for the big screen is to insult a number of video games that are far more creative, challenging and better-looking."
+Joe: Retaliation' is a video game for the big screen is to insult several video games that are far more creative, challenging, and better-looking."